 About Rangeaire Vision

 Stop Press!
-The first book authored by Jane Harvey has now been published under the Rangeaire Vision banner
+Two books authored by Jane Harvey has now been published under the Rangeaire Vision banner.

 The beginning of 'Rangeaire Vision' grew out of Jane's remote teaching of people to groom.
 For many years through the 1960s and 1970s, Jane used to help people living a long way away from her to trim Airedales by phone and letters containing photos on which she drew lines.

 In the early 1980s, a person from Perth sent Jane a video showing himself trimming his Airedale, asking for advice.
 So, Bob borrowed a video camera and 'filmed' a reply.
 Basic as that was, it was added to firstly for an enquiry from Tasmania, then one from Queensland and so on.
 This video, together with the 'snow' between the various 'takes', sold many copies.

 In 1984, Jane's son, Rick shot their first professionally organized video.
 So, How to Groom an Airedale was produced unedited, with each shot rehearsed and ad-libbed.
 This video has stood the test of time and, in an enhanced form and on DVD format, is still in great demand today.

 The Educational Series